-Cognitive Behavioral Therapy (CBT) is one of the most common methods used by psychologists to help manage mental health problems such as anxiety, depression, relationship problems, substance abuse, eating disorders, and many others.
+Cognitive Behavioral Therapy (CBT) is one of the most common methods used by psychologists to help manage mental health problems.

 Most of the problems that CBT helps with are caused or influenced by your negative thoughts and behaviors.
 Cognitive behavioral therapists help you recognize and change your negative thoughts and behaviors, and replace them with positive ones.

-In this guide, we’ve explained how to find a qualified CBT therapist who can help treat you.
+In this guide, we’ve explained how to find a qualified CBT therapist both online and in-person who can help treat you.

 Cognitive Behavioral Therapy Near Me

-Below, we’ve looked at three different websites you can use to connect with a CBT professional near you or online.
+Below, we’ve looked at six different websites you can use to connect with a CBT professional near you or online, considering finding a therapist near you can be challenging due to geographical location and high demand for therapeutic services.

 1. BetterHelp